MacroNav: Multi-Task Context Representation Learning Enables Efficient Navigation in Unknown Environments: Experiment

 \subsection{Real-World Experiments}

-\textbf{Experimental Setup:} We utilize a Unitree Go2 robot as the experimental platform, equipped with a Livox Mid-360

-LiDAR as the primary sensor, and employ FAST-LIO2~\cite{xu2022fast} for localization and mapping.
+\textbf{Experimental Setup:} We utilize a Unitree Go2 robot as the experimental platform, equipped with a Livox Mid-360 LiDAR as the primary sensor, and employ FAST-LIO2~\cite{xu2022fast} for localization and mapping.
 All computations are executed on an NVIDIA Jetson Orin.
-As shown in Figure~\ref{fig:real_env}, we define 5 key waypoints to cover from small-scale to large-scale navigation for evaluating generalization.
+As shown in Figure~\ref{fig:real_env}, we define 5 key waypoints and construct 6 trajectory settings (start-goal pairs) covering small-scale to large-scale navigation for evaluating generalization.
+Each setting was tested twice, resulting in 12 trials in total.
 Success is defined as reaching the goal within 0.2m; failure occurs after 128 decision steps without reaching the goal.
-Each trajectory setting was repeated twice.